Samuelbcst/fastfood-api-teste/README.md

-# API Scaffold – Tech Challenge Fase 01
+# API Scaffold – Tech Challenge Fase 02

 ## 📋 Project Overview

 This project is a backend system for a fast-food self-service kiosk, designed to streamline order management, product administration, and customer identification for a growing neighborhood snack bar.
-The system is built using a hexagonal architecture (ports & adapters), TypeScript, Express, TypeORM, and PostgreSQL, and is fully containerized with Docker.
+The system is built using Clean Architecture, Clean Code principles, TypeScript, Express, TypeORM, and PostgreSQL, and is fully containerized with Docker and deployable on Kubernetes.

 ---